 But how do you keep track of each article’s performance, quality, and relevance – all at the same time?

-Modern knowledge base tools make content improvement easier with their built-in reporting system.
+Modern knowledge base software makes content improvement easier with its built-in reporting system.
 Their robust reports help you unlock deep insights into how customers use your knowledge base and whether they are finding the right answers.

 You can easily identify improvement areas and take immediate action with performance metrics like failed searches and poorly rated articles.
 The key to achieving self-service success is to continuously update, adapt, and improve.

 For more information on how reports work, watch this video.